How do I register to vote?

 How do I return my ballot?

-- Or you can deliver it to any Ballot Drop-Off Location or Voter Service and Polling Center
+- Or you can deliver it to any Ballot Drop-Off Location or Voter Service and Polling Center for free.

 - Please note that ballots must be received by 7 p.m. on Election Day, November 8, in order to be counted.